awanish285/awanish285.github.io/README.md

 A website is called responsive website which can automatically adjust itself to look good on all devices, from smart phones to desktops etc.

+#What Bootstrap package contains
+Scaffolding: Bootstrap provides a basic structure with Grid System, link styles, and background.

+CSS: Bootstrap comes with the feature of global CSS settings, fundamental HTML elements style and an advanced grid system.

+Components: Bootstrap contains a lot of reusable components built to provide iconography, dropdowns, navigation, alerts, pop-overs, and much more.

+JavaScript Plugins: Bootstrap also contains a lot of custom jQuery plugins.
+You can easily include them all, or one by one.

+Customize: Bootstrap components are customizable and you can customize Bootstrap's components, LESS variables, and jQuery plugins to get your own style.

+#What is Bootstrap 4?
+Bootstrap is the newest and latest version of Bootstrap.
+It is the most popular HTML, CSS, JavaScript framework for developing responsive, mobile first websites.

+#Bootstrap 3 vs. Bootstrap 4
+Bootstrap 4 has some new components, faster stylesheet, more buttons, effects and more responsiveness.

+Bootstrap 4 supports some the latest, stable releases of all major browsers and platforms.

 ========================================================================================================================================================================================================================